jiangnanpro/Reruns-of-GHA-workflow/README.md

 - **data** folder contains our dataset, which consists of the raw data of the repositories extracted from github, and the dataframes generated during our study.
 - **plots** folder contains plots generated during the qualitative analysis conducted in our study.
 - **tools** folder contains our self-implemented Python tools used in the study.

+The Excel file "Flakiness in workflow&job reruns.xlsx" demonstrates the 100 workflow and job reruns that we manually analyzed in Section 5, "Flakiness of Workflow Executions."
+Note that by default, only three months of workflow run logs can be tracked on GitHub.
+As a result, most of the logs within the links shown in the file are now untraceable.
+However, similar symptoms can persist in the workflows' later executions.